Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/_index.md

 cftpkie(struct pkicom \*zpki)
 ```

-The <span class="code">`pkicom `</span>structure is used to exchange data between Transfer CFT and
+The `pkicom `structure is used to exchange data between Transfer CFT and
 the user function.
 The function must return an integer, which represents
 a general execution code (processing successfully completed by the function,
 processing error, processing not handled by the exit).

-In addition to the information found in this User Guide, the <span class="code">`<cft.install_dir>/inc/cftpkie.h`</span> file contains all the definitions required to develop a user function, such as constants, communication structure definition, and comments.
+In addition to the information found in this User Guide, the `<cft.install_dir>/inc/cftpkie.h` file contains all the definitions required to develop a user function, such as constants, communication structure definition, and comments.